 Once surgical excision of osteomyelitic bone has been performed a method of wound care must be chosen.
-Closed suction irrigation systems and open packing are both acceptable alternatives.
-If open packing is chosen, the wound may be closed after subsequent wound cultures have documented the eradication of the infection.
+Primary closure with the use of antibiotic-impregnated beads, primary closure with the use of a closed suction irrigation system, and open packing are all acceptable alternatives (Figs. 15,16).
+If open packing is chosen, the wound may be closed after subsequent wound cultures have documented the eradication of the infection (Fig. 14).

 All treatment regimens should include the use of intravenous antibiotics.
-The appropriate antibiotic should be chosen and oriented towards the pathogenic organism(s) identified by the reliable culture (22).
-Today, appropriate antibiotic therapy is still considered to be 6 weeks of parenteral antibiotic administration.
-Frequent relapse and chronic osteomyelitis can be anticipated with short-term or oral antibiotic therapy (23).
+The appropriate antibiotic should be chosen and oriented toward the pathogenic organism(s) identified by reliable culture (29).
+Today, appropriate antibiotic therapy is considered to be 6 weeks of parenteral antibiotic administration.
+Frequent relapse and chronic osteomyelitis can be anticipated with short-term or oral antibiotic therapy (30).
 The patient may be discharged and continued on intravenous antibiotics at home if the services of a home health care team or nurse are available.
-This approach lowers cost significantly and drastically improves the patient's overall acceptance of lengthy therapy (24).
+This approach lowers cost significantly and drastically improves the patient's overall acceptance of lengthy therapy (31).